Evolution of the Paid Department

 1921 Ball book: Chaplains in uniform

-1923: A new first size American LaFrance chemical and pumping engine was acquired for Engine Company 12.
+1923: A new first size American LaFrance chemical and pumping engine was acquired for the 36 Circle Avenue Firehouse and Engine Company 12

 September 23, 1926: The Ahrens Fox Era in Paterson begins with the acquisition of a new 1000 GPM pumper with solid rubber tires which is assigned to Engine Company 5 at 115 Van Houten Street, shown below at a fire scene.